canonical/certification-docs/Self-Test_Guide-16.04.rst

 #.
 Create an entry on https://certification.canonical.com (C3 for short)
    for the SUT, as described in more detail shortly, in `Creating a Hardware Entry on C3`_.
-If an entry already exists for your specific device (not just the model), you should use the existing entry.
+If an entry already exists for your specific configuration (not just the model), you should use the existing entry.

 #.
 Use MAAS to deploy the SUT using a custom point-release image, as
    described in the upcoming section, `Installing Ubuntu on the System`_.

 #.
 Check the SUT's configuration.
 (The ``canonical-certification-precheck``
-   script, described in more detail shortly, in `Running the Certification Tests`_, can help with this.)
+   script, described in `Running the Certification Tests`_, can help with this.)

 #.
 Run the test suite on the SUT, as described in `Running the